Litus

 Distribution

 The occurs in the Holarctic and Oriental regions.
 Distribution records include China, Denmark, and Italy based on GBIF data.
-The 2004 review by Triapitsyn and Berezovskiy documented across these regions, with particular on the Russian Far East.
+The 2004 review by Triapitsyn and Berezovskiy documented across these regions, with particular focus on the Russian Far East.

 Ecological Role